Cary, North Carolina: Notable businesses

-Notable technology companies located in Cary include ABB, Epic Games, Garmin, HCLTech, IntelliScanner Corporation, Lockheed Martin 3D Solutions, SAS Institute, and Xerox.
+Notable technology companies located in Cary include ABB, Epic Games, Garmin, HCLTech, IntelliScanner Corporation, Lockheed Martin 3D Solutions, SAS Institute, VitalEdge Technologies, and Xerox.

 Manufacturers located in Cary include Austin Foods/Kellogg's which makes snack foods, and Lord Corporation which makes adhesives, coatings, and motion management devices for aerospace and automobiles.
 Cotton Incorporated is a non–profit located in Cary which conducts worldwide research and promotes the use of cotton.

 Top employers

 According to Cary's 2024 Comprehensive Annual Financial Report, the top employers in the town are: